dsmoura/voting-session-spring-boot/README.md

 ### Test-first development
 All code was developed on TDD approach with Spring MVC Test framework - MockMvc.
 <https://docs.spring.io/spring-framework/reference/testing/spring-mvc-test-framework.html>
+To run the tests please use the Maven command <code>mvn test</code>

 ### Versioning
 All APIS started already on v1 version, through URI Path.